crispab/signup/README.md

 And the direct your browser to [http://localhost:9000](http://localhost:9000)

-If you have a local Postgres (installed as described above) you may start SignUp using:
+If you have a local Postgres (installed as described above) you may start SignUp using

 ```play run```